Silva Porto (explorer): West African merchant

 One day, at the Port of Bahia, he boarded a ship to Luanda, "without even knowing where Angola was" as he would state later in life.
 However, initially, Luanda did not fascinate him much, and after a short time, he returned to Bahia where the political climate was heating up.
 During the "Sabino Revolt", an autonomist uprising in the State of Bahia that occurred between 6 November 1837 and 16 March 1838, Silva Porto understood that this political instability would hamper business prospects, and decided to return to Angola, where he was employed in a local tavern.
 Slowly, he became captivated with the interior of the African continent, and with his first salaries, he bought handicrafts and linens.
 Once he was confident of the quantity of mercantile goods in his possession, he quit his job and began his 50-year career as a merchant in the interior.
 He was only 22 years old.
 This was a difficult adventure: many of the caravans that left the Benguela coast for Lui, Luanda and Katanga risked robbery, pillaging and negotiating styles of the local chiefs.
 There was always risk of wandering into tribal conflicts.
-Silva Porto developed many friendships in the interior with tribesmen and quickly adapted to the conditions in Africa, adapting indigenous agricultural techniques and married a prominent black woman from the Bié kingdom of the Ovimbundu people, and he fathering several mixed-race children with her.
+Silva Porto developed many friendships in the interior with tribesmen and quickly adapted to the conditions in Africa, adapting indigenous agricultural techniques and married a prominent black woman from the Bié kingdom of the Ovimbundu people, fathering several children with her.

 By 1838, he had opened a shop in the interior of Luanda.
 Then by 1845, he descended to Benguela, establishing a route for his business along the road to Lui, by way of Lutembo and the upper Zambezi.
 He eventually established his headquarters in Belmonte, beginning his exploration of the region of Barotseland.
-His shop was a center of intense activity and commerce; he sold his textiles, small porcelain objects and explosives bought and traded ivory, honey and rubber from the interior, which he meticulously recorded in his journals.
+His shop was a center of intense activity and commerce; he sold his textiles, small porcelain objects and explosives while purchasing and trading ivory, honey and rubber from the interior, all of which he meticulously recorded in his journals.
 These tomes (14 volumes in all) contained varied descriptions of geography, ethnography and anthropology of his region of Africa, which his old friend Luciano Cordeiro referred to as a "conversation on paper".
 Cordeiro would add, "with his tight and tortuous writing, which reminds me of zigzags across the mountain forests, in his at times, almost-Creole language owing to his isolation in the wilderness, in which he passed many hours writing silently".
 Eventually, Silva Porto's journals were published in the "Annals of the Ultramarine Counsel".